 Salt to taste

-- Mix together vinegar, maple syrup, rosemary, thyme, pepper and mustard.
+- Mix vinegar, syrup, rosemary, thyme, pepper, garlic, and mustard.

 - With a whisk, emulsify the olive oil into the other ingredients.